Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ],
 ```

 We don't list all genres of the content we provide.
-We list only the ones we can handle.
+We list only the ones our catalog is capable of filtering.

 > Note
 >